Exhibits & Events

 Opening reception: June 7th from 5:00pm - 7:00pm.
 All are welcome!

-Join me and ecologist Carleton Eyster with Point Blue Conservation Science at the Santa Cruz Museum of Natural History for an informative and inspirational lecture on how a beloved local beach is serving as habitat for threatened species like snowy plovers.
+Join myself and Snowy Plover Biologist Carleton Eyster with Point Blue Conservation Science at the Santa Cruz Museum of Natural History for an informative and inspirational lecture on how our beloved local beaches provide vital coastal habitat for many species, like the Western Snowy Plover.